Submit an application for Ormond using the online form on the Intercollegiate Office website.

 - End of year results

-- ATAR Score or equivalent (for more information click here)
+- ATAR Score or equivalent (scroll down for more information)

-- University of Melbourne Offer (for more information click here)
+- University of Melbourne Offer (scroll down for more information)

 If already university student we also require

-- University results (for more information click here)
+- University results (scroll down for more information)

 How do I make the application fee payment?

-You make your payment by cheque or by credit card.
+You make your payment by cheque, credit card or bank transfer.
 All major credit cards are accepted; please note we do not accept Amex.

 If the above options are not available to you, you may pay by cash in person at Ormond College.